scriptituk/tv-test-card-maker/README-beta.md

 This project is dedicated to the memory of **Gordon J. King** whose technical writings inspired so many budding electronics enthusiasts – see [dedication](#in-memoriam).

-Much of the nitty gritty is contained in collapsible sections so please use the [Table of Contents](#user-content-table-of-contents).
+Much of the nitty gritty is contained in collapsible sections revealed in the [Table of Contents](#user-content-table-of-contents).

 <details><summary>Table of Contents</summary>
 <a name='table-of-contents'></a>